Select from the following options to view more listings.

 ongoing

 In this exciting and inspiring art adventure for budding artists, teens will tap into their creativity as they learn to express themselves through art.
 Receive one-on-one customized art instruction with professional artists.
 Explore a variety of painting, drawing and mixed-media art projects, materials and technique.
 Explore acrylic paint on canvas, oil pastels, charcoal, mixed-media expression, ink, portraiture and more!
 Learn artistic techniques such as line quality, composition, shading, texture, personal expression, color, art history, realism, abstraction and more!
 Celebrate with a group art exhibition of artwork created.
-Classes are offered on Mondays and Saturdays.
+Classes are offered on Mondays, Thursdays and Saturdays.

 Location: Bryan, Texas